-This booklet provides vital information you need to know before your admission.
-It details how we will care for you, including important safety information for your stay and at home afterwards.
+If you have any questions regarding this website or your admission please do not hesitate to call us on (07) 5413 9100 cura day hospitals group including important safety information for you stay and at home afterwards.
 I ask that you take the time to read the booklet and remember to bring this with you when you are admitted.